fiercely collaborative all-arounder

 Midwest Sporting GoodsDesigner2004–2012

-I'm a simple machine for turning iced tea into dance moves.I also knit, I'm learning how to play hockey, and I compete on a synchronized figure skating team.*
+I'm a simple machine for turning iced tea into dance moves.I also play beer league hockey, knit unfinished sweaters, and compete with my synchronized figure skating team.*

 My partner and I live in an old Kansas City shirtwaist house with our very loud, very soft cat.